nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 1b.
 User filters persons by tag keyword.
   * 1b1.
 User **finds person by tag (UC10)**.
   * Use case resumes from step 2.

+* 2a.
+ContaX has no persons to list.
+  * Use case ends.

 * 4a.
 ContaX detects that a required person attribute was not supplied.
     * 4a1.
 ContaX shows an error message indicating that there is a missing required attribute.